Kalkberg/GeoTools/README.md

 Plot_Anim_Tibet.py - Takes a csv of age, lat, and long data and makes an animation with a geographic basemap.
 Set for data from Tibet.

 Plot_Anim_Tibet_Colors.py - Creates an animation of point data on a map, animated by time.
-Has a colored legend to differentiate points for a different field.
+Has a colored legend to differentiate points based on a field.
+Colors are set to fade over time.

 Point_Poly.py - Takes a list of polygons, and a list of data with min/max ages, and lat/long data.
 Then estimates frequency of samples in each polygon, using a Bayesean approach.